prasanthsasikumar/HyperdrumDemo/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/prasanthsasikumar/HyperdrumDemo)

-This project explores how Virtual Reality(VR) can be used to help people understand each other better in face-to-face and remote collaboration, with the ultimate goal of designing an empathic computing interface.
-Simultaneous and classification of data from multiple physiological sensors will be carried out to study inter-brain synchrony cognitive load and emotional responses of two or more collaborators in real and virtual environments.
+HyperDrum: Interactive Synchronous Drumming in Virtual Reality using Everyday Objects

+HyperDrum, which is about leveraging this cognitive synchronization to create a collaborative music production experience with immersive visualization in virtual reality.
+Participants will wear an electroencephalography (EEG) head-mounted display to create music and VR space together using a physical drum.

 This section explains the implementation of VR set up used.
 We used two VR headsets( HTC vive) for the experiment.
-Both the devices were synced over the internet and we used a computer to obtain a third person view.
+Both the devices were synchronized over a network connection.

 # REQUIREMENTS